 - placing a circle of candles around the body and keeping watch until the funerary rites

 - call on the individual’s gods and/or ancestors to protect and guide them to the afterlife

-- prayers should be said to aid the deceased in its travel to the afterlife
+- prayers should be said to aid the deceased in their travel to the afterlife

-- pipes and tobacco should be smoked near the deceased – the smoke wards off evil spirits
+- pipes and tobacco can be smoked near the deceased – the smoke wards off evil spirits

 - burning frankincense and myrrh upon death